 “Walgreens is still a U.S. business so its desire to achieve a more global footprint will be a game-changer,” said Bryan Roberts, director at Kantar Retail in London.
 “This gets them into Europe and Asia.”

 The stake purchase is Walgreen’s biggest deal, exceeding its $1.08 billion acquisition of U.S. drugstore chain Duane Reade Holdings Inc. from private-equity firm Oak Hill Capital Partners LP in 2010, according to data compiled by Bloomberg.
 In 2008, CVS Caremark Corp.
-(CVS) outbid Walgreen to buy another U.S. chain, Longs Drug Stores Corp.
+(CVS:US) outbid Walgreen to buy another U.S. chain, Longs Drug Stores Corp.

 There have been more than 230 drugstore takeovers globally in the past decade, according to data compiled by Bloomberg.
 The median buyers paid almost 30 similar deals was 7.9 times earnings before interest, taxes, depreciation and amortization.